noawe-boi/NoahsObsidianSync/Physics 8.4 Transformers.md

 Increases the voltage
 $n_p < n_s$
 $\therefore V_p < V_s$
-More turns in secondary than in primary since
+More turns in secondary than in primary
 ### Step Down Transformer
 $n_p > n_s$
-$Therefore
+$\therefore V_p  > V_s$
+More turns in the primary in the secondary